-- the care of women with mental ill health in prison - the discharge of people from hospital who lack capacity to make decisions for themselves - a separate report into the delayed discharge of a specific individual.
+- the care of women with mental ill health in prison - the discharge of people from hospital who lack capacity to make decisions for themselves - a report into the death of an individual.

-Concerns about the welfare of an individual cannot be raised directly with the Commission, but should be instead be raised directly with the organisation involved with their care at a local level.
+Concerns about the welfare of an individual cannot be raised directly with the Commission, but should instead be raised directly with the organisation involved with their care at a local level.

 Investigations are followed with a written report and recommendations for how the issue can be resolved.
 Recommendations may also highlight opportunities for learning by other agencies so that similar cases can be avoided in the future.
-12